Daimler Truck

 Transport plays a significant role in global climate change.
 Daimler Truck wants to make CO2-neutral transport a success and thus contribute to combating climate change.

 Climate change is the biggest challenge of our time.
 To combat it, we need to drastically reduce our greenhouse gas emissions.
-Road traffic plays an important role in this: According to a study by management consultancy firm PwC, it is responsible for 17 percent of global CO2-emissions.
-More than half of this is attributable to commercial vehicles, especially heavy-duty trucks used for long-haul transport.
+Road traffic plays an important role in this: According to a study the International Energy Agency, it is responsible for 7,7 gigatons of the global CO2-emissions.
+More than 75% of this is attributable to road traffic.

 Our ambition

-We are pursuing a consistent objective of decarbonizing our products: We strive for our new trucks and buses to be CO2-neutral on the road in Europe, the US and Japan by 2039 – and globally by 2050.
+We strive for our new trucks and buses to be CO2e-neutral on the road in Europe, the US and Japan by 2039 – and globally by 2050.

 It is important for us that we contribute to the transformation of the transport industry as a whole.

-We are fully committed to make transportation emission-free.
+We are fully committed to make passenger and freight transportation CO2e-neutral during driving operation.
 Thus, we are implementing our dual strategy with battery-electric and hydrogen-powered drives and bring vehicle after vehicle into series-production.

 Andreas Gorbach